somerandomsequence/nwtc-ivalidate/README.md

 To add a new data format (or source), create a new file in the inputs folder.
 As with metrics, the filename must match the class name.
 So, if you wanted to parse an HDF5 file you might call it hdf5.py and the class name in the file would also be hdf5.

-The input class interface expects a constructor that takes the path and variable and a single method called get_ts() which takes a location hash with a lat and lon and returns the timeseries (sorted time/value list of tuples).
+The input class interface expects a constructor that takes the path and variable and a single method called get_ts() which takes a location hash with a lat and lon and returns the timeseries (datetime-indexed Pandas dataframe).

+### Adding Preprocessors

+To add a new preprocessor or QA/QC routine that operates on each timeseries, take a look in the 'prepare' directory.

 ### Parallelism